 The integration is expected to save approximately 1,500 hours of research administrator staff labor per year, equating to over $50,000 in savings.

-System users report greater ease of use, saying, “It’s so easy!” and “there are less things I have to remember to do.”
+System users report greater ease of use, saying, “It’s so easy!” and “there are fewer things I have to remember to do.”
 Users especially love having the ability to control the functionality of the integration.
 Change is a constant; research administrators need flexible tools that can adapt to future needs.
 Ochsner leadership is excited about the results, and further integrations are planned moving forward.